KangaRoo1372/webliero/promode/duel/readme.md

 Basically, all changes I made - comparing to Promode ReRevisited original settings - refer only to some weapons (the gravity or other main "physics" parameters of the gameplay, which you can find in part "contants" and "textures", remains unchanged).

-Firstly, only two weapons were changed: PROXY MINE and SUPER SHOTGUN.
-After many months of observations of the duels played at Promode Rerevisited, it turned out that these two weapons are the most abused by players.
-That was actually quite understandable - they turned out to be very strong and easy to use.
+In the first version of this mod, only two weapons were changed: PROXY MINE and SUPER SHOTGUN.
+After many months of observations of the duels played with Promode Rerevisited mod, it turned out that these two weapons are the most abused by players.
+That was actually quite understandable - they turned out to be too op (very strong and easy to use).
 For this reason, I have significantly remodeled these two weapons, nerfing them a lot.

-Unfortunately, most players did not like these changes, especially SUPER SHOTGUN - I reduced the ammo count from 2 to 1.
+Unfortunately, most players did not like these changes, especially SUPER SHOTGUN - I reduced ammo ammount from 2 to 1.
 For this reason, some people said that SUPER SHOTGUN had completely lost its spirit.
-Therefore, two alternative versions of this weapon were created - hence in this repo you can find two json files that differ from each other only within this one weapon.
+Therefore, two alternative versions of this weapon were created - hence in this repo you can find two json files that differ from each other only by this one weapon.
 So, duel1.json5 has got SUPER SHOTGUN with 1 ammo and duel2.json with 2 rounds.
-You can see the list of changes made to SUPER SHOTGUN below (also showing how it looked in original Promode ReRevisited v.
-1.3.2.):
+You can see the list of changes made to SUPER SHOTGUN below (also showing how it looked in original Promode ReRevisited 1.3.2.):

 |  DUEL 1               |      DUEL 2               |     ORIGINAL SETTINGS  |